show_page.php1 : mp02.jpg

 HISTORY: Clinical signs consisted of lameness, especially of the hind legs, anorexia, weight loss, malaise and rough hair coat.

 HISTOPATHOLOGIC DESCRIPTION: Skeletal muscle: Multifocally and randomly replacing 20% of myocytes are numerous granulomas composed of a central area of necrotic, often mineralized, cellular debris and degenerate nematode larvae surrounded by moderate numbers of epithelioid macrophages and multinucleated giant cells (foreign body and Langhans types), further surrounded by fewer eosinophils, lymphocytes, and plasma cells, and further surrounded by a thin rim of concentric rings of reactive fibroblasts and fibrous connective tissue.
-There are also many multifocal, random, markedly hypertrophied myocytes that have abundant eosinophilic, fibrillar cytoplasm and multiple large, disorganized, vesiculate nuclei (nurse cells) that contain cross sections of nematode larvae within intrasarcoplasmic 75-150 um diameter cysts with a 10 um thick, eosinophilic, hyalinized cyst wall.
-Larvae are 25-30 um in diameter with a thin, eosinophilic cuticle, coelomyarian-polymyarian musculature, bilateral hypodermal bands, a cluster of basophilic cells that surround an esophagus (stichosome), an intestinal tract, and a developing gonad.
+There are many multifocal, random, markedly hypertrophied myocytes that have abundant eosinophilic, fibrillar cytoplasm and multiple large, disorganized, vesiculate nuclei (nurse cells) that contain intracytoplasmic cysts containing nematode larva.
+These myocytes are 75-150 µm diameter with a 10 µm thick, eosinophilic, hyalinized cyst wall.
+Larvae are 25-30 µm in diameter with a thin, eosinophilic cuticle, coelomyarian-polymyarian musculature, bilateral hypodermal bands, a cluster of basophilic cells that surround an esophagus (stichosome), an intestinal tract, and a developing gonad.
 Occasionally, myocytes contain only debris from remnants of nematode larvae and mineral.
-Occasionally, adjacent myofibers are shrunken and brightly eosinophilic (atrophy) or are replaced by fibrous connective tissue.
+Multifocally there are myofibers that are shrunken and brightly eosinophilic (atrophy) or replaced by fibrous connective tissue.

-MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Granulomas, eosinophilic, multifocal, moderate, with hypertrophied myocytes (nurse cells) with intra-sarcoplasmic, encysted aphasmid larvae, pig, porcine.
+MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Granulomas, multifocal, moderate, with hypertrophied myocytes (nurse cells) with intrasarcoplasmic, encysted aphasmid larvae, pig, porcine.

 ETIOLOGIC DIAGNOSIS: Trichinella myositis